annatech/learn.getcapi.org/pages/01.basics/01.overview/docs.md

 ## Why build a Joomla RESTful API? ##

 It's no secret that platform-agnositic web services are taking over the internet and that RESTful APIs are at the forefront of this communications revolution.
-As a CMS, Joomla nestles itself comfortably between the ease of Wordpress and power of Drupal but has recently lagged behind them both in the realm of JSON-based RESTful APIs.
+As a CMS, Joomla nestles itself comfortably between the ease of Wordpress and power of Drupal but has recently lagged behind them both in the realm of JSON-based REST APIs.

 Simply having access to a wealth of frameworks does not relieve devlopers from the hard work of building tokenization, access-control, api rate-throttling or even the underlying content management system.
 The end-result still needs to be a fully realized product like, for example, a website driving a mobile app or a core middleware service joined to a corporate domain.
 The end-user needs more than just a framework and the developer can build faster if all the core components are complete.